eslutz/Elevated-Thinking-Website/README.md

 - `public_html/`
 - the domain’s assigned document root

+> [!IMPORTANT]
-Important: upload the files inside `dist/`, not the `dist` folder itself unless you specifically want the site nested under that path.
+> Upload the files inside `dist/`, not the `dist` folder itself unless you specifically want the site nested under that path.

 After upload, your deployed root should contain files like: